 Plan Ahead.
 Be sure to leave plenty of travel time when attending a Handel and Haydn concert, especially during the holiday season and winter months.

-We're happy to provide recommended routes and parking to our two major venues, Symphony Hall and Jordan Hall.
+We're happy to provide recommended routes and parking to our two major venues, Symphony Hall and New England Conservatory's Jordan Hall.

 The Handel and Haydn Society welcomes all attendees.

 We would be pleased to make accessibility accommodations to ensure the performance experience is enjoyable for all.
 All of our performances are equipped with accessible seating, large print program books, and assistive listening devices.

 Please let us know how we can help welcome you to our concerts.

 If you are new to classical music, we especially welcome you.
 We are delighted you are considering attending a concert.
 We hope it is a joyous, powerful, and immersive experience.

 Please know that there are no right ways to experience a concert.
 What you feel is unique to you, and important to us.